We may receive compensation when you click on links to products from our partners.

 Writer or Publisher

 Are you always willing to lend a listening ear?
 Do you have a true passion for helping others?
 Have you been called compassionate?
 Consider a career as a guidance counselor.
 A bachelor’s degree in education is a wonderful basis for the skills and learning needed to fill this type of position.
-Children and young adults face a bevy of challenges both in and out of school, and require guidance on both personal and school-related issues.
-An education degree is an excellent jumping off point for a career as a guidance counselor, but you’ll often need to acquire a master’s degree or additional training.
-This can be done in a school setting or online; you can get your online master’s degree in school counseling at GMercyU or attend an educational institution in person.
+Children and young adults face a bevy of challenges both in and out of school and require guidance on both personal and school-related issues.
+An education degree is an excellent jumping-off point for a career as a guidance counselor, but you’ll often need to acquire a master’s degree or additional training.
+This can be done in a school setting or online.

 Financing Your Continued Education